nygeog/beh_public/meetings/readme.md

 * Updated CPRC State Policy & Latino Health Project Maps with new data they provided

 #####Work Queue
+* NAAS geocoding, temporal addresses and school addresses geocoding.
+Not the cleanest address set.

+		>>> 1370 * 3
+		4110
+		>>> 4110/60.
+		68.5 hours estimate

+* Characterization of NAAS home addresses.
+Haven't done a time estimate for this.
+It includes some

+	* These variables are:
+		* Population density (2000 and 2010 census)
+		* % poverty (2000 and 2010 census)
+		* Median household income (2000 and 2010 census)
+		* % park land
+		* Traffic volume***
+		* Black carbon and PM2.5 two-year averages from NYCCAS (Danny, Gina said you would have this data)

+	* The buffer sizes we will need are

+		* 0.25
+		* 0.5
+		* 1-km radial buffers
+		* plus 1-km network buffers.

+	* At this point we will also need to use the surface Kate develops to calculate pollen exposures for the NAAS addresses.

 ######Working
 * Review and update Sally Findley Time Estimate document